MTPrime/capstone1_campsite_analysis/README.md

     3. postgres.py
     4. data_analysis.py

 You will need to generate your own API key from recreation.gov.
-Running the files in that order will query the api, put the results into a MongoDB database, clean attribute names to make them suitable for importing into Postgres
+Running the files in that order will query the API, put the results into a MongoDB database, clean attribute names to make them suitable for importing into Postgres

 <a name="ds"></a>

 ## Data Sources
 The data came from two main channels.
 First the reservation data for 2018 was supplied as a single CSV.
-It was 3,299,805 rows (invidual reservations) bu 57 columns (attributes).
+It was 3,299,805 rows (individual reservations) by 57 columns (attributes).
 The file was large enough (1.72GB CSV) that I ended up using Spark and SQL to group orders by campsite id's and returned the count for each id.
 I then exported this new smaller dataframe to a csv for importing into Postgres.

         Sample reservation data
         +--------+-----------------+